larriant/thepheonixproject/Guerrilla Metaphysics.md

 + Cosmology: What is the cosmos? (the whole)

 ### An Example of Ontological Monoculture
-For example we live in a world where what exists is the individual and their desires.
-Looking through the lens of the individual is not the only way to see the world.
-We could also look at the world through the lens of the dividual, the group or society as a whole.
+We live in a world where the individual and their desires are the core unite of being.
+But looking through the lens of the individual is not the only way to see the world.
+We could also look through the lens of the dividual, the group or society as a whole.

 ### An Example of Epistemological Monoculture
 Our society season reason as the only valid way of knowing.
 But actually there are alternative epistemological basis such as intuition which our society denigrates.